System Metrics(applicable for Linux based systems)

 (It is assumed that the 'MONyog.LUA' was copied to the folder where the PROXY binary is).
 Also note that, if no port is specified the PROXY will listen on port 4040.
 Now you can connect to the Proxy from one or more clients/applications.
 The Proxy will send queries to MySQL and results back to the client.
 But when started with the LUA script for Monyog sniffer it will also send information to Monyog that Monyog will use to populate the sniffer 'pseudo log'.

-Once this 'pseudo log' has been recorded (in either of the two ways described: PROCESSLIST or PROXY-based) the Monyog log analysis functionalities can operate on the 'pseudo log' as well as the 'real logs'.
+Once this 'pseudo log' has been recorded (in either of the three ways described: Performance Schema, PROCESSLIST or PROXY-based) the Monyog log analysis functionalities can operate on the 'pseudo log' as well as the 'real logs'.
 The data recorded in the 'pseudo log' will be purged automatically based on the 'data retention timeframe' option set by you.

 Further some filtering options are provided.
 Note that this filtering happens before storing to the Monyog database.
 This will prevent the sniffer database to grow out of control!
 The filtering options are: